lse-st510/lse-st510.github.io/index.md

 * [Tutorial](https://arxiv.org/pdf/0711.0189.pdf) on spectral clustering.

 *Lab*:
  * Theoretical analysis of k-means clustering.
-[Exercise sheet](https://github.com/lse-st510/Lectures2021/blob/main/Week8/Seminar%207%20exercise.pdf) and [solution](https://github.com/lse-st510/Lectures2021/blob/main/Week8/Solution%20to%20Seminar%207%20exercise.pdf).
+[Exercise sheet](https://github.com/lse-st510/Lectures2024/blob/main/Week8/Seminar%207%20exercise.pdf) and [solution](https://github.com/lse-st510/Lectures2024/blob/main/Week8/Solution%20to%20Seminar%207%20exercise.pdf).
  * Implementing k-means clustering, hierarchical clustering and spectral clustering.
-[Python code](https://github.com/lse-st510/Lectures2021/blob/main/Week8/Seminar%207.ipynb).
+[Python code](https://github.com/lse-st510/Lectures2024/blob/main/Week8/Seminar%207.ipynb).

 ------

 #### Week 9.
-Online learning

-In this lecture we discuss some fundamental results of online learning.
-We start with online classification where we introduce the basic concept of online learnability and the notion of Littlestone's dimension, prediction mistake bounds for various algorithms, and classic weighted majority algorithm and regret bounds derived by using this algorithm.
-We then consider online convex optimization and establish a regret bound of the online gradient descent algorithm.
-We finally discuss the online perceptron algorithm, and establish a bound for the prediction mistakes for this algorithm by showing that the perceptron algorithm is an online gradient descent algorithm defined for certain surrogate convex loss function.
+High-dimensional regression and optimization

+In this lecture we begins with a review of the Stein paradox and bias in estimation through the James-Stein estimator and ridge regression.
+The rest of the lecture then focuses on the lasso for sparse, interpretable regression in high-dimensional problems.
+We discuss the constrained and lagrangian forms of the lasso optimization problem, give some intuition about why solutions are sparse, interpret the Karush-Kuhn-Tucker conditions and compare them to ridge and OLS, investigate the degrees of freedom, optimism gap, and choosing the penalty parameter with cross-validation, and conclude by illustrating how model selection bias can invalidate classical linear regression inferences if computed on the same data used to select the model.

 *Readings*:
-* Shai Shalev-Shwartz and Shai Ben-David, Understanding Machine Learning: from Theory to Algorithms, Cambridge University Press, 2014; [online](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf)
-* Elad Hazan, Introduction to Online Convex Optimization, manuscript, 2019; [online](https://sites.google.com/view/intro-oco/).
-* Alexandrs Slivkins, Introduction to Multi-Armed Bandits, Now Publishers, 2019 (Chapter 5); [online](https://arxiv.org/pdf/1904.07272.pdf).
+* Optimism / generalization gap (ESL 7.4-6)
+* Covariance penalty and degrees of freedom (CASI 12.3)
+* Cross-validation (ESL 7.10)
+* SLS 2 for lasso, cross-validation, degrees of freedom
+* CASI 16 for lasso
+* CASI 20 / SLS 6 for inference after model selection
+* SLS 5.2 for KKT conditions
+* SLS 11 for theoretical resuls about lasso

 *Lab*:
-* Weighted majority algorithm
-* Adam optimizer
-* Online perceptron algorithm
+* Simulation study of lasso/ridge for high-dimensional regression
+* Inference for models selected by lasso

 ------